7 Facts You Need to Know About Birth Control and Costs

 6. Any expansion of refusal policies and restrictive birth control rules could deny millions of people access to birth control.

-The Trump administration has tried to enact rules that promote employers’ religious beliefs over workers’ ability to access affordable birth control.
+Anti-birth control politicians have tried to enact rules that promote employers’ religious beliefs over workers’ ability to access affordable birth control.
 The rules would make it easier for employers to opt out of the ACA’s requirement to provide birth control coverage in their employer-sponsored insurance plans.

 - Taking away the benefit of copay-free birth control coverage would affect all people who need birth control — including Catholics and non-Catholics.
 The people who stand to lose birth control coverage without the ACA’s benefit includes nearly 800,000 people who work for Catholic hospitals and receive these benefits through their employer-sponsored health insurance plans.
 (The Catholic-affiliated system is so large, one in six Americans gets care there.)